Qimera - Swath Editor

 This option controls visibility of rejected points in both the Swath Editor and 4D Scene.
 Rejected points could have been rejected by the sonar manufacturer, a blocking filter, or through a manual editing operation.
 Rejected soundings are dark or light gray.
 Light gray specify soundings rejected via blocking filters.
 Other system or manually edited rejected soundings are dark gray.

-This options controls visibility of filtered soundings in both the Swath Editor and 4D Scene.
+This option controls visibility of filtered soundings in both the Swath Editor and 4D Scene.
 If Show Rejected is on, you can decide to separately show/hide soundings that were rejected by a blocking filter.
 These soundings show up as light gray.

 This option controls visibility of soundings that have been manually edited by the user.
 Editing covers both cases where the user manually rejects or accepts soundings.
-Once a sounding receives the Edit flag, no filter or reprocessing operation will ever change the sounding's accepted or rejected state.
+Once a sounding receives the Edit flag, no filter or reprocessing operation will change the sounding's accepted or rejected state.
 The Edit (rejected) flag is also set for Additional soundings during raw sonar file import.
 Qimera pays attention to the specific sonar topside settings (i.e. class types for Kongsberg files) to determine which to reject.
 The Edit (rejected) flag is also set for any interpolated soundings found during raw sonar file import.
 Remember that the user can always perform a manual edit operation to un-reject any soundings marked by Qimera as Edit (rejected) during import.
 See the description below about Restoring soundings.

-This options controls visibility of additional soundings.
+This option controls visibility of additional soundings.
 Teledyne Reson calls these "multi detect" soundings while Kongsberg calls these "extra" soundings.
 For Reson, all additional soundings are automatically accepted during import and the user must remove those that are not desired.
 For Kongsberg, only the classes that have been configured as visible in SIS during acquisition are accepted at the import stage.
 The other classes (including class 8) are marked as rejected by Qimera upon import, however, they are still imported can be reclaimed by the user by viewing the rejected soundings and re-accepting the desired soundings.

 Jump to Ping